Water is essential for farming, industry and life itself. When there is drought or scarcity, water can spark conflict. Are water wars ahead?

 “Perhaps not between countries, where we have pretty well-developed mechanisms of diplomacy and negotiation that we use to reduce the risks of conflict,” he says.
 “But we’re seeing more evidence of subnational disputes and conflicts—conflicts between farmers and cities, between ethnic groups, between pastoralists and farmers in Africa, between upstream users and downstream users on the same river.”
 He adds, “Rather than India versus Pakistan, it’s Karnataka versus Tamil Nadu over the allocation of a river that is shared between those two states.”

-Possible prophetic implications
+Possible prophetic implications of water wars

 Jesus Christ prophesied that in the times leading up to His return, “Nation will rise against nation, and kingdom against kingdom” (Matthew 24:7).
 The Greek word for nation is ethnos, which can mean either formal nation states or tribal peoples.
 Conflicts over water have been the causes of warfare for thousands of years and may become a factor in the conflicts in the end times.